Things To Do

 Strengths and Weaknesses

-• Language barriers may arise with locals in remote areas.
+• Language barrier in remote villages

 • "Xin chào" - Hello